jimmoffitt/py-utilities/README.md

 ## /data-transfer
 A collection of scripts for moving data between Tinybird, Postgres, and DynamoDB.

-To start working with (near-) real-time data sources, these began with reading from a Tinybird API Endpoint and writing to a database.
+To start working with (near-) real-time data sources, these began with reading from a 'live' Tinybird system and writing to a database.

-The code here supports reading data from a `source` writing to a `target`.
+The code here supports reading data from a `source` and writing to a `target`.

 Currently, these pathways are supported:
 * **Sources**: